 “Many of our students in RPM are the first in their families and social groups to pursue a future career in medicine,” says Jonathan Vanderhoek, a Philosophy Instructor and chair of the RPM Admissions Committee.
 “As a result, they have not had the benefit of watching others navigate the process of applying to medical school.
 We are excited, therefore, to have had the opportunity to host Dr. Shirzad who could provide our students with a detailed walkthrough of the admissions process.
 This information will help them to strengthen their future applications.”

-Students can apply to the UBC MD Undergraduate Program after completion of three full years of post-secondary.
-Roughly 50 per cent of the application is weighted to academic qualifications that are judged based on marks from high school, post-secondary and the Medical College Admission Test (MCAT).
-The other 50 per cent is based on non-academic qualifications that include factors like community involvement, volunteer work, employment and interpersonal skills.
+Students can be admitted to the UBC MD Undergraduate Program after completion of three full years of post-secondary.
+Roughly 50 per cent of the application is weighted to academic qualifications that include marks from post-secondary education.
+The other 50 per cent is based on non-academic qualifications that are comprised of factors like community involvement, volunteer work, employment, and diversity of experience.

 Each year, UBC chooses 650 applicants to proceed to the gruelling interview stage that features a series of ten seven-minute interviews on topics revealed two minutes prior.
 After this stage, the final 288 successful applicants are given offers of admission.